sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 1. [Download the sample data](https://1drv.ms/f/s!AsUn_SC4PosUkqZqDqS24ubRlk3eXw) from your browser and save it in a temporary folder.
 If the download created a zip file, extract all of the content.
 We will use this folder in the next step, please remember the path for the extracted files.

 1. An alternative for this download is to clone this training repository:

 + Download and install [git](https://git-scm.com/), if necessary.
 + Open the Git CMD application, use MS-DOS sintaxe to create a folder and navigate to it.
 We will use this folder in the next step, please remember the exactly path you created.
-+ type the comand `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp` .
++ Type the comand `git clone https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp` .
 This will download all of the files in the repo, including the dataset.

 ## Step 3 - Create the Azure Blob service and upload the dataset

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

-1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
+ 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**

+2. You can upload the data to blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer), among other options.

+>Tip!
 You should use a general purpose account and LRS replication.
 For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

-1. Using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.
+2. Using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.
 You can also upload the data from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 1. After sample files are loaded, get the container name and a connection string for your Blob storage.
 You could do that by navigating to your storage account in the Azure portal.
 On **Access keys**, and then copy the **Connection String**  field.
 We recommend storing the container name and connection string with your Azure Search URL and api-key from Step 1.